How do I troubleshoot CORS errors from my API Gateway API?

 Configure your REST API integrations to return the required CORS headers

-• For proxy integrations, you can't set up an integration response in API Gateway to modify the response parameters returned by your API's backend.
+For proxy integrations, you can't set up an integration response in API Gateway to modify the response parameters that your API's backend returns.
 In a proxy integration, API Gateway forwards the backend response directly to the client.

-• If you use a non-proxy integration, you must manually set up an integration response in API Gateway to return the required CORS headers.
+For non-proxy integrations, you must manually set up an integration response in API Gateway to return the required CORS headers.
+Use the API Gateway console to configure CORS because the console automatically adds the required CORS headers to the configured resource.

 (For private REST APIs only) Check the private DNS setting of your interface endpoint

-For private REST APIs, determine if private DNS is activated on the associated interface VPC endpoint.
+For private REST APIs, determine whether private DNS is activated on the associated interface VPC endpoint.

-Make sure that you invoking your private API from within your Amazon Virtual Private Cloud (Amazon VPC) using the private DNS name.
+Use the private DNS name to invoke your private API from within your Amazon Virtual Private Cloud (Amazon VPC).

-Make sure that you replace the values for api-id, region, and stage-name with the required values for your API.
+Note: Replace rest-api-id, region, vpce-id, and stage with your API values.
 For more information, see How to invoke a private API.

-• You can’t use the x-apigw-api-id custom header, because it initiates a preflight OPTIONS request that doesn't include the header.
-API calls that use the x-apigw-api-id header won’t reach your API.
+For private APIs, you can't use the x-apigw-api-id custom header because it initiates a preflight OPTIONS request that doesn't include the header.
+API calls that use the x-apigw-api-id header don't reach your API.

 Related information